HashimAhmed627/Symmetric_Encryption_and_Hashing/README.md

 - `-in encrypted_sample.txt`: Specifies the input file that is encrypted (`encrypted_sample.txt)
 - `-out decrypted_sample.txt`: Specifies the output file where the decrypted content will be saved (`decrypted_sample.txt`)

 `diff decrypted_sample.txt sample.txt`: I ran this command to check for any differences between the original file (`sample.txt`) and the decrypted file (`decrypted_sample.txt`).
-Since the command returned no output, it confirms that the files are identical, validating that the encryption and decryption processes were successful
+Since the command returned no output, it confirms that the files are identical, validating that the encryption and decryption processes were successful.
 ______________________________________________________________________________________________________________
 ### Hashing Files
 ![Hashing Regular File and Encrypted File](https://github.com/user-attachments/assets/55dd2878-5985-4c7e-a4d2-2835fe4267b7)